univ-of-utah-marriott-library-apple/display_manager/README.md

 ===============

 An open-source Python library which can modify your Mac's display settings.
-Includes the library itself, and a command-line API + GUI to use it in prespecified ways.
+Includes the library itself, and a command-line API + GUI to use it in pre-specified ways.

 ## Contents